Skip to content

 1. Heat the Oil

-Place your saucepan over medium heat and add 2–3 tablespoons of oil.
-Once the oil is warm, drop in two kernels and cover the lid.
-When they pop, the oil is ready.
+Place the saucepan over medium heat and add the oil.
+Drop in two kernels and cover with the lid.
+Once the kernels pop, the oil is ready.

-Pour in ½ cup of kernels and spread them evenly across the base.
-Cover the saucepan immediately.
+Add the remaining popcorn kernels and spread them evenly across the base of the saucepan.
+Cover immediately.

 4. Listen for the Popping to Slow

-• Use enough oil to lightly coat the bottom of the pan.
+• Use enough oil to lightly coat the base of the pan

-• Keep heat at medium — too high can burn kernels quickly.
+• Keep heat at medium to avoid burning

 Serving Ideas